marcel-kanter/python-canopen/readme.rst

 This package has the following capabilities and features:

-- Communication to remote nodes on the can open bus.
+- Communication to remote nodes on the can open bus
-- Emulating of multiple local nodes in software.
+- Emulating of multiple local nodes in software

-- Mixed CAN/CANopen operation.
+- `Mixed CAN/CANopen operation </docs/network/network.rst#mixed-cancanopen-operation>`_